code4it-dev/c4it-hugo/content/architecture-note/007-api-gateway-pros-and-cons/index.md

 Since we placed an API Gateway in front of all the other API applications, all the external communication passes through the API Gateway.

-This means that if the API Gateway is unavailable, the whole system becomes unavailable as well, even though the single APIs are still up and running.
+This means that **if the API Gateway is unavailable, the whole system becomes unavailable as well**, even though the single APIs are still up and running.

 So, when using an API Gateway:

-- beware of the settings: an error in the configurations can have consequences on the whole system;
+- **beware of the settings**: an error in the configurations can have consequences on the whole system;
 - ensure that the Gateway is capable of handling the incoming load of requests: if the API Gateway cannot cope with the number of incoming requests, it may become unavailable and make the whole system offline.
-- ensure that you have some protection against DDoS attacks (see the previous point).
+- ensure that you have some **protection against DDoS attacks** (see the previous point).

 ![An API Gateway becomes a single point of failure](./api-gateway-as-single-point-of-failure.png)

 ### Increased latency

-An API Gateway is an additional hop in the API processing: when a client wants to call an API application, all requests must first pass through the API Gateway, which, in turn, will call the internal API.
+An API Gateway is an **additional hop** in the API processing: when a client wants to call an API application, all requests must first pass through the API Gateway, which, in turn, will call the internal API.

 This processing, this routing, adds some network latency.
 Maybe it's not noticeable, but it depends on the Gateway you choose, the underlying infrastructure, and the processing done by the Gateway.